Othernet

-Othernet Inc is a broadcast data company.
-Othernet sells a portable satellite data receiver that combines an amplifier, radio, and CPU in a single unit.
+Othernet Inc. was a broadcast data company.
+Othernet sold several radio receivers and kits, as well as components including antennae, amplifiers, downconverters, and a radio frequency (RF) signal converter.

-Othernet's stated goal is to make news, information, and education accessible to everyone.
-It aims to provide free access to content from the web through geostationary and low Earth orbit satellites, made available effectively to all parts of the world.
-The project currently uses datacasting conventional geostationary communications satellites in a satellite constellation network.
-Wi-Fi enabled devices would communicate with the satellite hotspots, which receive data broadcasts from satellites.
+Othernet's stated goal was to build a worldwide library containing the core of human knowledge that would be accessible to everyone.
+It aimed to provide free access to content from the web through geostationary and low Earth orbit satellites.
+The project used datacasting to send signals to conventional geosynchronous communications satellites in a satellite constellation network.
+Wi-Fi enabled devices would communicate with ground station hotspots, which received data broadcasts from satellites.

-The company and its service were previously known as Outernet, but were changed in July 2018 due to trademark issues.
-It received its initial investment from the Media Development Investment Fund, a United States–based impact investment fund and non-profit organization established in 1995 by Saša Vučinić and Stuart Auerbach.
-In 2015, Outernet (now Othernet) also launched an IndieGogo campaign, which raised $697,552 to finance the development of the Lantern receiver which was never completed and delivered to backers.
+It received its initial investment from the Media Development Investment Fund (MDIF), a United States–based impact investment fund and non-profit organisation.
+In 2015, Othernet also launched an IndieGogo campaign, which raised over to finance the development of the Lantern receiver.
+The company also received grants for technological development from the United Kingdom and for providing service to Ukraine.

+The company and its service were previously known as Outernet Inc., but were changed in July 2018 due to trademark issues.

+Othernet Inc. is listed as out of business as of 1 November 2025.

+Background

+Compared to Worldspace radio, Othernet Inc. was an Information and Communication Technology for Development (ICT4D) program implemented with the intent of broadcasting to both a general audience as well as to specific sectors.